GrzegorzKozub/tulipany/README.md

 We probably want to let the bidders know about price changes and that an auction has ended immediately while they're still on the auction page.

+**New challenges**

-As the current price decreases, more bidders will most likely be interested in that particular auction and so that page will get visited more.
+* As the current price decreases, more bidders will most likely be interested in that particular auction and so that page will get visited more.
 Did we just find a potential peak period?

-What about searching?

 #### Current price is decreased by the increment as the clock progresses